 \section{Discussions}

+The present work differs in scope and analysis from prior shortest-path studies.
+In contrast to substrate-constrained adhesive layers \citep{stevens2001interfacial,stevens2001manipulating}, the simulation cell is subjected to periodic boundary conditions in all three directions to represent a bulk network devoid of any edge/interface effects.
+In contrast to studies focused primarily on predicting the onset (first) scission events \citep{yu2025shortest}, our emphasis is on the macroscopic strength reduction (peak stress) and on how this reduction arises from (i) sequential breaking of only a small fraction of bonds prior to the peak stress and (ii) the evolution of shortest-path length distribution during loading and damage.
 It has been hypothesized that bond breaks preferentially on short strands~\citep{tehrani2017effect,edgecombe1998role,hill2023relationship} but this hypothesis contradicts our simulation.
 We plot the distribution of lengths of all strands in the undeformed network, and the distribution of lengths of all broken strands in the network up to stretch $\lambda = 11$ (Fig.~\ref{fig:comp_pdf_fraction}).
 These two distributions nearly coincide, indicating that short strands are not more likely to break than long strands.

-We next report the evidence that a network ruptures by breaking bonds on a sequence of minimum shortest paths.
+We next report the evidence that a network ruptures by breaking bonds on a sequence of left-tail shortest paths.
 At each stretch $\lambda$, we count the number of bonds for each shortest path between every pair of nodes that are separated in the direction of stretch by the simulation cell size.
 Define the normalized path length, $\xi$, by the number of the bonds of a path divided by ($L_0/b$), where $L_0$ is the initial length of the simulation cell, and $b$ is the bond length.
 For each stretch, we plot the distribution of the normalized shortest path length (Fig.~\ref{fig:reg_dist_a}).
 Observe that the left edge of each distribution is the minimum shortest path, which coincides with the stretch when the stretch is sufficiently large, $\lambda > 3$.